mwtaylor/Cookbook/content/recipes/dutch-baby/index.md

 instructions:
   - sectionName: Prepare
     steps:
-      - text: Preheat oven to 450 degrees F and place the cast iron skillet in the oven on a middle rack.
+      - text: Place the cast iron skillet in the oven on a middle rack and preheat oven to 450 degrees F. Let the refrigerated ingredients start to come to room temperature.
   - sectionName: Make Batter
     steps:
       - text: Add the eggs, milk, vanilla, salt, and flour in a food processor or blender.